 The Portugal Golden Visa program provides a fast track for non-European Union (EU) residents and investors to obtain a residency permit and citizenship rights.
 Since its launch in 2012, the Portugal Golden Visa program has granted many investors with an expedited residency permit, allowing free travel access within a majority of European countries (Schengen area).

 There are many advantages and benefits to obtaining a Portuguese Golden Visa.
 In addition to the ability to live and work in Portugal, qualifying applicants can travel freely though Portugal and all 26 European countries included in the Schengen area.
 Visa benefits are extended to family members with no additional investment required.
 Applicants can apply for permanent residency and citizenship after only five years.

-The purpose of this article is to provide a quick overview of some of the recent improvements to Portugal's Golden Visa program.
-These modifications were accepted on December 22, 2020, and were published on February 12, 2021, by Decree Law 14/2021.
+The purpose of this article is to provide a quick overview of some of the recent changes to Portugal's Golden Visa program.

 The Golden Visa is a residence program for investors who meet certain criteria and qualify for residency for themselves and their family members for a term of five years by making one of the qualifying investments.
 The Golden Visa program is celebrating its tenth anniversary this year, and it has already undergone changes since its inception in October 2012.

 A month following the presidential veto of the "Mais Habitação" bill, the Portuguese Parliament has once again approved alterations to Portugal's Golden Visa program, slated to take effect in October 2023.

 Under the new law there are avenues to explore and is possible to invest via: